-Ear Surgery or Otoplasty includes a wide variety of procedures designed to improve the shape of the ears.
+Ear Surgery, also referred to as Otoplasty, includes a wide variety of procedures designed to improve the shape of the ears.
 This may include simply reshaping what is there, adding tissue, or removing tissue.
+Other common procedures on the ears include Reduction of Large Ears, Reduction of Large Ear Lobes, Ear Ring Repairs (rips in ear lobe from ear rings or large holes from gauges) and Keloid Removals.

 Otoplasty can address several concerns, including: